IntentArchitect/Docs/articles/templates/about-decorators/about-decorators.md

 ---
 # About Decorators

-Decorators provide a mechanism to extend a Template from another Module.
-The Template will set _hook points_ for extension, which can be implemented by the Decorator.
+Decorators are a mechanism which is used by Templates in order to inject content at certain _hook points_ within a Template.
+Templates expose a `Decorator contract` which a bespoke Decorator will implement.

 ## See also